-PAMs are discussed in depth in Module 7: Policies and Measures for REDD+ Implementation.
+PAMs are discussed in depth in in the module on Policies and Measures for REDD+ Implementation.
 In the same way that drivers may be divided into 'direct' and 'underlying' drivers for practical purposes, PAMs may be split into 'direct' and 'enabling' interventions.
 Underlying drivers may be targeted with enabling interventions such as capacity building, land use planning and governance programmes (for example, to strengthen coordination, transparency and anti-corruption).

-Examples of 'governance-enabling PAMs' are shown in Figure 12.11 below.
+Examples of 'governance-enabling PAMs' are shown in Figure 11 below.